best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Transparent analysis and quality assurance, increasing trust.
 * Improved business continuity and knowledge management.

-Automating a process using code is not sufficient to achieve all of the benefits, witout also applying adequate quality assurance.
+Automating a process using code is not sufficient to achieve all of the benefits, without also applying adequate quality assurance.

 ## Analytical code requires quality assurance